Mostafa1Jamal1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c > It is a C source code for a program that prints the alphabet in lowercase, followed by a new line.

 3-print_alphabets.c > It is a C source code for a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4-print_alphabt.c > It is a C source code for a program that prints the alphabet in lowercase,followed by a new line.
+Print all the letters except q and e .